-I used to work in video games.
+I used to work in the video games business.
 Back in 1986, I worked on an Amiga/Atari ST game you’ve never heard of called Alien Fires.

 I worked on a couple of Nintendo, GameBoy and Super Nintendo games, a few PC games and some other stuff.
 I’ve created a lot of fonts for video games but also a whole bunch based on video games.